 The competition templates are easy to personalise.
 You can add your own color scheme, text and branding.
 Once it’s ready you can launch your competition on your own site or through Facebook.
 It’s super easy to do with zero room for confusion.
 What Rafflecopter does it does well.

 The main downside is that Rafflecopter doesn’t offer the same level of choice in competition types as some of the newer contest software.
 Still, it’s a lot cheaper.
 The premium plans for Rafflecopter start at $13 a month for unlimited competitions with unlimited entries.
 The agency pricing is just as competitive at $84 a month.

-Viral Loops is another software toolkit with easy to launch template based campaigns.
+Viral Loops is another software contest platform with easy to launch template based campaigns.
 The eight campaigns are designed around successful referral marketing formulas.
 For example there’s the Altruistic Referral that Airbnb used.
 This is where you get a discount coupon for purchasing a product or service and receive a discount when you refer a friend.